-For a variety of reasons, we do not allow campers to have cell phones or electronics.
-If they are brought to camp they will be turned in to leadership staff and returned at the end of the session.
+If these items are brought to camp they will be turned in to leadership staff and returned at the end of the session.
 Please know we will be in contact if there are any concerns regarding your child, so "no news is good news".
 Please help us to reach our goals at camp by leaving all cell phones and electronics at home.
 Thank you!